 The relevance of Riemann's treatment of the metrical problem of hypothesis to economic science, is located in the essential distinction which sets man as absolutely superior to, and apart from all other forms of life.
-Man is the only species which can willfully increase its potential relative populationdensity, to such an effect that no principle of animal ecology can be applied competently to the study of human populations.
-We increase our species' potential relative populationdensity through that developable agency of the individual human intellect, which we recognize in such forms of expression as validated discovery of a new, higher principle of nature (i.e., the generation of a new hypothesis).
-The increase of potential relative population-density, is the yardstick used to measure those changes in the "curvature" of physical-economic space-time resulting from such efficient kinds of discoveries withn the domains of art and science.
+Man is the only species which can willfully increase its potential relative population-density, to such an effect that no principle of animal ecology can be applied competently to the study of human populations.
+We increase our species' potential relative population-density through that developable agency of the individual human intellect. which we recognize in such forms of expression as validated discovery of a new, higher principle of nature (i.e., the generation of a new hypothesis).
+The increase of potential relative population-density, is the vardstick used to measure those changes in the "curvature" of physical-economic space-time resulting from such efficient kinds of discoveries withn the domains of art and science.

 We assimilate the individual such discoveries of other persons, by reenacting the original discoverer's mental experience of making that discovery, within our own minds.
 These mental processes, by which individuals make, or reenact original, valid discoveries in art and science, are recognizable by the term cognition.
 The term cognition, so defined in practice, is equivalent to the alternative term creative reason, creative reason as distinct from the qualitatively inferior mental activity of mere logic.
+The understanding which we acquire through those prodirection.
+The measurement of the change in noon-time angle of the sunlight's shadow, leads to estimates of the curvature of the Earth's surface, and hence the size of the Earth.
+By including the case of singularities, we are able to state that some kind of measurement is always available for recognizing a valid discovery of physical principle.

-The understanding which we acquire through those processes of cognition, constitutes that which deserves, uniquely, the term knowledge, as distinct from either senseperception, mere deduction, or mere opinion.
+cesses of cognition, constitutes that which deserves, uniquely, the term knowledge, as distinct from either sense-perception, mere deduction, or mere opinion.
 In other words, knowledge is limited to our accumulation of that body of valid original discoveries which we have made our own through either original discovery, or by reenacting the mental experience of original discovery.